Families: What to Know

 patient entering detox is meeting with behavioral health technician to determine the best treatment plan

-Addiction rehab at Laguna Treatment Hospital begins with detox, during which your loved one will be monitored 24/7 by our professional nursing staff.
-The detox period typically lasts 5 to 7 days, and medications may be prescribed to help your loved one taper off their substance of use and to keep them comfortable during withdrawal.
+Addiction rehab at Laguna Treatment Center often begins with detox, during which your loved one will be monitored 24/7 by our professional nursing staff.
+The detox period typically lasts 7 to 9 days, and medications may be prescribed to help your loved one taper off their substance of use and keep them comfortable during withdrawal.

-Following the detoxification stage, patients continue their addiction treatment with an intensive schedule of individual and group therapies.
+Following the detoxification stage, patients continue their addiction treatment in our inpatient or residential rehab program.
 Every patient undergoes a psychiatric evaluation within 48 hours of admission, so our staff can formulate the best treatment plan for your loved one’s individual needs.

 Meals are served three times a day.
 Each day typically begins at 7 am with breakfast.